-If you've spent any time looking at the ingredient labels of hair growth products, you've probably spotted caffeine at least a few times!
+If you've looked at the ingredient labels of hair growth products, you've probably spotted caffeine at least a few times!
 Caffeine is one of the best ingredients for hair loss, as it can encourage blood flow to support the hair follicles and promote healthy hair growth and stronger hair.

-It's important to note that not everyone's hair loss is caused by DHT, and those who aren't affected by this androgen won't benefit from using DHT blockers.
-If you aren't sure if DHT is your main trigger, it's smart to talk to a medical professional before investing in a product with these blockers.
+It's important to note that not every hair loss is caused by DHT, and those who aren't affected by this androgen won't benefit from using DHT blockers.
+If you aren't sure if DHT is your main trigger, it's wise to talk to a medical professional before investing in a product with these blockers.

 Essential oils are frequently used as natural ingredients in hair products, and they can offer more benefits than just making the formula smell nice.
 Peppermint and rosemary essential oils have both been linked with promoting hair regrowth, while tea tree oil has been shown to help support a healthy scalp.